 South of Washington D.C., Skyline Drive is a 105-mile scenic byway that runs along the crest of Virginia’s Blue Ridge Mountains through Shenandoah National Park.
 The views are spectacular.
 You can extend your journey along the full 469 miles of the Blue Ridge Parkway, through North Carolina into the Great Smoky Mountains National Park.
-Try an 11-night fly-drive in Virginia, or a drive through North Carolina.
+We love this 11-night fly-drive in Virginia.

 There are numerous interesting back roads that take you through the timeless landscapes of the Deep South.
 With the Atlantic Ocean on one side and the Gulf of Mexico on the other, drive the narrow Florida Keys Scenic Highway from Key Largo to Key West on this stylish road trip.